Strategy for people with Physical Disability and Sensory Impairment 2022 to 2027

 We recognise the need to improve our data collection locally, so we have clarity regarding the prevalence rates of disability in Surrey, and how they might compare to national data.
 Strengthening our data collection will help improve our responsiveness and performance, recognising that disability is a complex experience that benefits from a multidisciplinary approach to develop effective actions and policy.

-We will: Co-produce a performance dashboard as part of the infrastructure to implement change, initially overseen and regularly reviewed by the Physical Disability and Sensory Impairment Steering Group (PDSI SG) whilst new governance arrangements are developed and put in place.
+We will: Co-produce a performance dashboard as part of the infrastructure to implement change, initially overseen and regularly reviewed by the Physical Disability and Sensory Impairment Steering Group (SG) (PDSI SG) whilst new governance arrangements are developed and put in place.

 2.1 Living with a disability